usathyan/hfDeepResearch/README.md

 * SERPAPI_API_KEY (Get it from serpapi)
 * SMOL_KEY (openrouter.ai key - You can swap out the code to your model of choice)
-* HF_TOKEN - if downloads from hf is needed

 ```bash
 uv sync